aphp/edsnlp/docs/pipelines/misc/measurements.md

 # Measurements

 The `eds.measurements` pipeline's role is to detect and normalise numerical measurements within a medical document.
-We use simple regular expressions to extract and normalize measurements, and use `Measurement` classes to store them.
+We use simple regular expressions to extract and normalize measurements, and use `SimpleMeasurement` classes to store them.

-!!! warning

-    The ``measurements`` pipeline is still in active development and has not been rigorously validated.
-    If you come across a measurement expression that goes undetected, please file an issue !

 ## Scope

-The `eds.measurements` pipeline can extract simple (eg `3cm`) measurements.
-It can detect elliptic enumerations (eg `32, 33 et 34kg`) of measurements of the same type and split the measurements accordingly.

-The normalized value can then be accessed via the `span._.value` attribute and converted on the fly to a desired unit.

-The current pipeline annotates the following measurements out of the box:
+By default, the `eds.measurements` pipeline lets you match all measurements, i.e measurements in most units as well as unitless measurements.
+If a unit is not in our register, then you can add It manually.
+If not, the measurement will be matched without Its unit.

+If you prefer to match specific measurements only, you can create your own measurement config.
+Nevertheless, some default measurements configs are already provided out of the box:

 | Measurement name | Example                |
 | ---------------- | ---------------------- |